Last updated on December 30th, 2020 at 03:57 am

 5. Plan your itinerary in advance.

 Planning is the key to every hassle-free trip.
-In choosing the best places to go and what activities you shouldn’t miss in Australia, you can click here for some recommendations.
+In choosing the best places to go and what activities you shouldn’t miss in Australia.
 List them down and plan when exactly you will go to these places and/or events.

 Don’t forget to download an app for GPS tracking and map to avoid getting lost.
 This will save you time and of course, money for fuel.